 Covering the four weeks 31 October – 27 November 2021

-- Northern Ireland footfall decreased by 5.2% in November (Yo2Y), a 5.6 percentage point increase from October.
-This is above the UK average decline of 15.7% (Yo2Y).
-Northern Ireland saw the shallowest decline in footfall of all UK regions.
+- Total UK Footfall decreased by 15.7% in November (Yo2Y), with a 2.0 percentage point decrease from October.
+This is below the 3-month average decline of 15.5%.

-Andy Sumpter, Retail Consultant EMEA for Sensormatic Solutions, said:
+Andy Sumpter, Retail Consultant EMEA for Sensormatic Solutions, commented:

-“We saw a slight footfall falter in November across the UK, with shopper traffic taking a nominal dip on October’s figures, however, Northern Ireland’s High Street recovery continued.
-Shopper counts in Northern Ireland reached their highest point so far compared to pre-pandemic levels last month, recovering to -5.2% on 2019 figures, as consumer confidence continues to grow and the resurgence in bricks-and-mortar builds back, slowly but steadily.”
+“We saw a slight footfall falter in November, with shopper traffic taking a nominal dip on October’s figures, however, it’s worth remembering that this is only the second time in the whole of 2021 that we’ve seen a monthly slowdown in the High Street’s recovery, as consumer confidence continues to grow and the resurgence in bricks-and-mortar builds back, slowly but steadily.